SoftTeco/flutter-jwt-auth-for-wordpress/README.md

 This Flutter application is designed to facilitate the login process to a Wordpress site using the JWT Authentication API obtained from the [Tmeister/wp-api-jwt-auth repository](https://github.com/Tmeister/wp-api-jwt-auth).
 The application allows users to register, log in, and access specific pages.
 It provides a secure and scalable architecture by implementing JWT token-based authentication.

+# Wordpress notes
+ - Integrated with the wordpress test site http://a0978186.xsph.ru/
+ - To connect to another site, change the base_url and configure the wordpress plugin TMeister JWT Auth and add functions for registering and getting a user ID according to the instructions below.
+ - Don't forget to add the missing functions to register and get an id in the plugin.

 ## Features

 - JWT Authentication app with Flutter